How to Play War

 Essential Materials

-A standard deck of 52 playing cards (jokers removed).
+• A standard 52-card deck (jokers removed)

 Budget Considerations